arobri67/Cosmic-Hub/README.md

 # RTC - Project MERN1 - Cosmic Hub.

-This is a project that was made during the RockTheCode bootcamp (2023)
+This is a project that was made during the RockTheCode bootcamp (2023).
+This is my very first React app after learning useState and useEffect.

 ## Overview: